-I have received a notification letter that my proposal has been accepted for an oral presentation at an international conference taking place in September.
+I’ve received a notification letter that my proposal has been accepted for an oral presentation at an international conference taking place in September.
 This will be my very first presentation at an academic conference in my research career.

 Reading the letter, I immediately realised that I have to do so many things before September, and wondered whether it is realistically possible or not.
 I sent an email to my supervisors, attaching the letter and the latest version of my fieldwork report.
 Their responses and feedback were very positive and optimistic, which made me feel a bit relieved.
 They also gave me permission to come back to England on 1st May.